theMK2k/Media-Hoarder/DONE.md

 ### Optimizations

+- [x] Rescan specific media item: if it is a tv series, let the user decide if the episodes should be rescanned as well or just the series

 - [x] SCANNING: use actualDuplicate to detect moved media and re-use metadata

   - [x] also check with moved movie